aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_generate.rst

-    -  If an element with name specified by the *name* argument is already present in the set :aimms:set:`AllGeneratedMathematicalPrograms` the corresponding generated mathematical program will be replaced (or updated in case the same symbolic mathematical program is involved).
+    -  If an element with name specified by the *name* argument is already present in the set :aimms:set:`AllGeneratedMathematicalPrograms` the corresponding generated mathematical program will be replaced (or updated in case the same symbolic mathematical program is involved or the second argument is not specified).
 In that case all existing solver sessions created for the generated mathematical program will be deleted.

     -  It is possible to generate indexed mathematical program instances.
        See the example in :ref:`sec:gmp.examples.indexed` of the `Language Reference <https://documentation.aimms.com/language-reference/index.html>`__.